tldr-pages/tldr/pages/common/git-authors.md

 # git authors

 > Display log or list of committers of a Git repository.
+If you aren't using the list command, a new file called AUTHORS will be created.
 Sorted by amount of commits.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-authors>.